 During execution, as the schedule is updated the drafting office can keep verifying the 3D model still correlates to the updated schedule.

 5D BIM modelling takes 4D and adds Project Cost.

 When you have successfully integrated your 3D model and 4D Schedule, you can start adding your costs, taking your model up to 5D level.
 This means you will be able to immediately determine how much any clash/ delay/ change will cost and the impact on the overall CAPEX of the project.

 This allows for quick, efficient, modern decision-making tools to deal with any proposed changes.
 The full scale and impact of any changes can be modelled before large amounts of money and time is spent.

 Small CMS Station 5D Screenshot – showing a model integrated with cost and schedule

-There are various explanations of BIM, but none of them talk directly to the Drawing office side of this technology, only the theory.
+There are various explanations of BIM, but none of them talks directly to the Drawing office side of this technology, only the theory.
 Most people, therefore, fail to understand the entire concept, resulting in mistakes.
-If the drawing programs are not setup correctly they won’t be used to their full capacity.
+If the drawing programs are not set up correctly they won’t be used to their full capacity.
 This is the main reason why most people give up after developing BIM systems.

 There might be BIM specialists out there that know the theory of the systems, but so many forget the information they will use in the 3D model when they start moving into 4D and 5D.
 Yes, the drawing office is just as important to this system as the technology and theory.

-Design Drafting Staff have a streamlined way of designing and modelling, and this will have to be adjusted slightly to ensure that the models that are being produced will fit to the construction/fabrication schedule to ensure seamless integration in your Secondary programme.
-But having the knowledge to design, you have the thought process to make quick and intelligent decisions.
+Design Drafting Staff have a streamlined way of designing and modelling, and this will have to be adjusted slightly to ensure that the models that are being produced will fit the construction/fabrication schedule to ensure seamless integration in your Secondary programme.
+But knowing to design, you have the thought process to make quick and intelligent decisions.

 Completed Intelligent 3D Model (Navisworks)